CamStan/test-docs/unifycr-docs/docs/testing.rst

 .. attention::

-    UnifyCR's integration test suite requires MPI and currenty only supports ``srun`` and ``jsrun`` MPI launch commands.
+    UnifyCR's integration test suite requires MPI and currently only supports ``srun`` and ``jsrun`` MPI launch commands.
 Changes are coming to support ``mpirun``.